scottcgi/MojoTween/Documentation/Documentation.md

     <code>static void PlayAll()</code>
   </summary>

-  > Plays all updating `Tween`s, except those that have stopped or completed and are about to be automatically recycled.
+  > Plays all updating `Tweens`, except those that have stopped or completed and are about to be automatically recycled.
   > Note: If a `Tween` is currently or was previously rewinding, it will be reversed.
 </details>